Sameeryadav12/Voice_Assistant/docs/USER_GUIDE.md

 ### Status Indicator

-The pulsing dot in the top-right shows Sigma's current state:
+The pulsing dot in the top-right shows Jarvis's current state:

 | Color | State | Description |
 |-------|-------|-------------|